Jerry173/Jerry173/README.md

-I am Jerry, all you really need to know is I have an aspiration in three things Game design
+I am Jerry, all you really need to know is I have an aspiration in three things Game design,
-Bug testing
+Bug testing,
-Game balancing
+and Game balancing.